pathmann/nvim-dap-project-configuration/README.md

 ## Improvements
 Although the project goal is complete, there are some possible improvements:
-- callback possibilities (eg. callback which is ran when selection changes to use different compile_commands.json based on the subproject)
 - nested prelaunch tasks to handle some kind of dependency graph but can run some tasks concurrently